angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 - **First-fit** (First available partition starting from the first one)
 - **Next-fit** (First available partition starting from the last assigned one)
 - **Best-fit** (Available partition with less free space)

+#### Protection & Translation Steps
+- Same as in single-process monitor.
+-

 ### Multi-processing dynamic fixed partitions

 ---